MaggotHATE/Llama_chat/README.md

 ### About chatTest

-ChatTest is a debugging-oriented version that uses the same internal processing, but alaos allows bulk generation tests as a way of evaluating models and prompts.
+ChatTest is a debugging-oriented version that uses the same internal processing, but also allows bulk generation tests as a way of evaluating models and prompts.
 After loading a model, input one of these instead of dialog.

 * cycle - generates X amount of results by a given prompt.
 It also has wildcards support for additional randomization.
 See sci.json as an example.
 * test - generates results for each given params preset on the same prompt and seed.
 See presetsTest.json as an example, which will be used by default.
 * regens - generates 20 results by a given prompt, but using regeneration of the last result.
 You can also drag-n-drop a text file with a prompt, but the file name needs to have "regens.txt" at the end.

 In first two cases it will ask you to enter file name or a prompt, cycle will also ask for a custom amount of cycles if no file given.
 Regens is instant as it relies on the prompt.
+All results are saved in separate text files inside `tales` folder which needs to be created manually.

 ## Building